jothepro/djinni_build/README.md

   --package [{xcframework,swiftpackage,conan,aar,nuget} ...]
                         which packages to create.
 Packages that cannot be created for the selected target architectures will be ignored.
-  --render-docs         render doxygen documentation for the languages of the selected target platforms
+  --render-docs         render doxygen documentation for the languages of the selected target platforms --clean               clean all build artifacts outside of the build folder, that this script may have created
 ```